 The MPNP does not require you to hire a lawyer, consultant or representative to assist you with your application.
 In some cases (for example, if you have difficulty understanding the forms) you may wish to hire someone to help you fill out the forms or give advice.
 However, if you hire someone, your application will not receive special attention, or be handled differently from other applications.

-You may apply under the MPNP-B only if your other application was filed through a Federal Government’s Immigration Program and that application is still waiting for a decision.
-Your application under the MPNP-B will not be accepted if you already have a pending application with any of the other provinces of Canada.
+You may apply under the Business Investor Stream (BIS) only if your other application was filed through a Federal Government’s Immigration Program and that application is still waiting for a decision.
+Your application under the BIS will not be accepted if you already have a pending application with any of the other provinces of Canada.

-It is important that you contact staff of the Business Settlement Office, located on the 7th Floor, 213 Notre Dame Avenue, Winnipeg, Manitoba, telephone: 204-945-1872, to arrange an appointment.
+It is important that you contact staff of the MPNP, located on the 7th Floor, 213 Notre Dame Avenue, Winnipeg, Manitoba, telephone: 204-945-1872, to arrange an appointment.
 You will be required to bring your landing papers with you at that time.
-The Business Settlement Office provides information, advice and guidance to Nominees of the MPNP-B in preparing for and going through the establishment of their proposed businesses.
+The MPNP Office provides information, advice and guidance to Nominees of the MPNP in preparing for and going through the establishment of their proposed businesses.

 Do not quit your job or dispose of any assets until Immigration, Refugees and Citizenship Canada has provided you with a Permanent Resident Visa.